Complete Guide to EU VAT Invoice Requirements

 Companies can store invoices in the way they prefer and in the place they choose.

 Businesses are free to send electronic invoices for an acceptance by a recipient.

-If you need to check specific country requirements, visit the official EU website where you can check such requirements for an individual EU country.
+If you need to check specific country requirements, visit the official EU website where you can check the requirements for an individual EU country.

 Value added tax invoices vs. sales invoices – what’s the difference?

 Sales tax and VAT are the terms met with a great deal of confusion among business owners so let’s debunk it!